Bananas are a healthful addition to a balanced diet, as they provide a range of vital nutrients and are a good source of fiber.

 Insulin controls blood sugar levels in the body.
 If the body cannot use insulin properly, this can lead to conditions such as diabetes.

 Bananas are also a great source of energy when exercising.
-The results of a 2012 study showed that eating a ripe banana during exercise had a similar effect on endurance as a carbohydrate drink.
+The results of a

 The small study involved 14 male trained cyclists completing two 75-kilometer cycling time trials, and the researchers took blood tests before and after the exercise to show the effects.